 Nicholas, a writer at Hume’s Apprentice, explains that “Grindal confirmed that he had eaten very little in the 48 hours or so leading up to his hallucination, and also that he had slept poorly.
 Lack of sleep and lack of food are known causes of hallucinations.”

-Further, it is difficult to accept that an atheist would hallucinate a dead person coming back to life.
-Atheists don’t believe in miracles and thus are likely not predisposed to subjectively hallucinate such a thing.
-This claim is thus just far too unlikely.
-In good conscience we, if we’re to allow the evidence to speak for itself, ought to dismiss this event as mere subjective, and collective, hallucinations.
-These lines of argument would do away with Nicholas’ challenge that Grindal was subject to hallucinations because of not eating food and sleeping enough.
+This data should do away with Nicholas’ challenge that Grindal was subject to hallucinations because of not eating food and sleeping enough.
 It is true that a lack of eating can lead to the possibility (it’s not guaranteed) of hallucinations but this clearly fails to make sense of the testimonial data presented.
-Moreover, as Michael Block writes in his examination of visual hallucinations, “Patients usually recognize them as being distinct from reality…” (3).
-In other words, if Grindal suspected he was merely hallucinating these events, he would have known.
+Moreover, as Dr. Michael Block writes in his examination of visual hallucinations, “Patients usually recognize them as being distinct from reality…” (3).
+In other words, if Grindal suspected he was merely hallucinating these events because he was hungry and/or sleepy then he would have likely known.

 Essentially if some people saw it then it strongly implies that we have multiple eyewitnesses.
 That’s a persuasive piece of evidence that Nicholas actually concedes rather than denies.
+But perhaps Nicholas might ask why not everyone saw it?
 Now, one could speculate as to why not everyone present had witnessed Ali’s raising.
 Remember that Grindal said that the ceremony occurred at midnight when it was dark.
 It is likely that those who were in the background, and thus who were not up close to the raising, would not have seen the events unfold especially if, as Grindal says, no-one was expecting it to happen.
 Moreover, Grindal affirms that a group of singers began to dance around the Ali’s corpse prior to him being raised from the dead.
-This would have obscured the view for some onlookers.
+This possibly could have obscured the view for some onlookers.
 Moreover, northern Ghanaian burial ceremonies are not exactly structured.
-They take place in rural villages and attendees don’t exactly sit in pews, rather they dance, sing, chant, and engage in diverse traditional practices.
-Many attendees are probably just too busy occupying themselves with something else that they wouldn’t have noticed Ali being raised for the short time he was.
+They take place in rural villages and involve dancing, singing, and chanting.
+Many attendees were likely just too busy occupying themselves with something else that they wouldn’t have noticed Ali being raised for the short time he was.
 Therefore, there are, I believe, several rational explanations as to why not everyone present would have witnessed Ali’s raising.
 However, what really matters is who witnessed it.
 Bruce Grindal, an atheist, witnessed it alongside other attendees.
 It was proof enough for Grindal to reject his atheism.

 2. Only Grindal’s Testimony and Scientific Investigation.